preactjs/preact/follow-ups.md

 # Follow ups

+## TODOs

+* Combine placeChild and unmounting loop??
+Do placeChild backwards?
+Do unmounting first then placeChild loop
+* Consider removing startDom pointer from mounting instead passing it down through _dom prop?
+* Consider further removing _dom pointers from non-dom VNodes

+## Other

 * `[MAJOR]` Remove select `<option>` IE11 fix in diffChildren and tell users to always specify a value attribute for `<option>`.
 History: https://github.com/preactjs/preact/pull/1838